Vyral/base-template/_posts/2018-08-02-why-we-wouldnt-be-able-to-do-what-we-love-without-you.md

 For example, we’ve donated $500 to Global Gardens, Emergency Infant Services, and the Community Food Bank of Eastern Oklahoma.&nbsp;

-We also put together an event where we collected donations for Dressers for Success.
+We also put together an event where we collected donations for Dress for Success.
 Every time we host one of these events to raise money for a local nonprofit, we have so much fun, so **if you have a favorite local nonprofit, don’t hesitate to mention them to us.** We’d be happy to include them in this initiative.&nbsp;

 We appreciate you very much, so if there’s anything you need from us or we can assist you in any way, give us a call or send us an email anytime.
 We’d love to speak with you.